DE-RSE/de-rse.github.io/en/matrix.md

 ### Additional Rooms

 On Matrix everyone can create their own rooms.
-Appropriate rooms, for example for local chapters or specific RSE topics, can be added to the de-RSE space.
+We are happy to add appropriate rooms to the de-RSE space, for instance rooms for local chapters or specific RSE topics.
-If you want to have a room added to the de-RSE space, it has to fulfill the following requirements:
+For this, rooms must fulfill the following requirements:

 - The functional account @de-rse@matrix.org must be added with the admin role.
-- The room must not be encrypted so the history is readable by joining users.
+- The room must not be encrypted so the history is readable by newly joining users.
 - The room should have logo.
-  If there is nothing better fitting, you can use the [de-RSE logo]({{ "/assets/img/matrix/derse-matrix-log.png" | prepend: site.baseurl }}).
+  If there is no more suitable option, feel free to use the [de-RSE logo]({{ "/assets/img/matrix/derse-matrix-log.png" | prepend: site.baseurl }}).
 - If the room’s topic is a de-RSE chapter, its name must be prefixed by `deRSE-chapter-`.
 - At least one user, other than the functional account, must have the moderator role.